joelnmdyer/synthpop/README.md

 meta_generator = AgentAttributeDistributionGenerator()
 ```

+## 3.4 Specify the domain and optimise

-and finally specify the domain over which we'd like to find such a $q$, and a method for obtaining $q$, before running the optimisation procedure:
+Finally, we specify the domain over which we'd like to find such a $q$, and a method for obtaining $q$, before running the optimisation procedure:

 ```
 prior = torch.distributions.Uniform(torch.tensor([-20.]), torch.tensor([20.]))